serverless/components/README.md

 $ serverless publish --dev
 ```

-You can consume the "dev" version of your Component in `serverless.yml`, via the following syntax:
+You can test the "dev" version of your Component in `serverless.yml`, by not including a `@version` in your Component name, like this:

 ```yaml
 # serverless.yml